1iveowl/HttpMachine.PCL/README.md

 I've forked this project as Benjamin no longer is maintaining the work and I needed some updates for a project of mine.

 Updates:
-- I've updated the Nuget to the most recent code base provided by the original project.
+- Updated the Nuget to the most recent code base provided by the original project.
-- The HttpMachine.PCL Nuget 0.9.1. is now a PCL that can be used on Windows 8+, .NET 4.5+, Xamarin.Android, Xamarin.iOS and ASP.NET Core 1.0+
+- The HttpMachine.PCL a PCL that can be used on Windows 8+, .NET 4.5+, Xamarin.Android, Xamarin.iOS and ASP.NET Core 1.0+
 - From Nuget ver.
-0.9.5 the Http Method now accepts these additional four characters: "$ - , .".
+0.9.5.1 the Http Method now accepts these additional four characters: "$ - , .".

 #The Original Readme